MicroControleurMonde/PCG32_Port/README.md

 ## Authors
 Original C implementation by [Melissa O'Neill](http://www.pcg-random.org).

 Python port by [MicroControleurMonde](https://github.com/MicroControleurMonde).

 ## References
 - [PCG Random Number Generation for C](https://www.pcg-random.org/download.html)

+## Updates
+- An improved version of the code for Pyboard v1.1 using the pyb.rng() fonction to seed the PCG generator shall come soon.